Published April 13, 2016

 Researchers in the departments of Orthopaedics and Psychiatry have been awarded a five-year, $2 million grant to study how the brain changes following a concussion and how that information may be used to predict recovery time.

-John J. Leddy, MD, clinical professor of orthopaedics and director of the UB Concussion Management Clinic, is co-principal investigator on the National Institutes of Health grant with Barry S. Willer, PhD, professor of psychiatry and the clinic’s research director.
+John J. Leddy, MD, clinical professor of orthopaedics and director of the UBMD Concussion Management Clinic, is co-principal investigator on the National Institutes of Health grant with Barry S. Willer, PhD, professor of psychiatry and the clinic’s research director.

 Leddy and Willer pioneered the use of low-level exercise to help concussed athletes recover, an approach that directly contradicts the traditional standard of care mandating prolonged periods of rest.